sadi-c/Terms/README.md

 •	SDLC encompasses: planning, implementation, testing, documentation, deployment and maintenance.

 •	Models shifted from traditional staged SDLC processes, to agile, and then to Devops.

-•	Agile and Devops as practices merged traditional staging in new and interesting ways.
+•	Agile and Devops as practices merged traditional staging in new and interesting ways

 •	The cloud brought the arrival of web-delivered resources into the picture.

 •	Although SDLC is now much changed, the concept remains largely the same.

 Phase 1: Planning